Musoudnh/drvr/FORECAST_COMMENTS_GUIDE.md

 - Automatic notifications to approvers

 **How to Use:**
-1. Right-click on the cell you want to change
+1. Right-click on a forecast cell (not an actual value)
 2. Select "Request Change"
 3. Enter proposed value and justification
 4. Submit for approval